Kansas Military and Veterans Benefits

 • Navy – EO

-The skills waiver option is available to Service members who have military commercial driving training and experience but do not have the military Occupational Specialties / Ratings for the even exchange option.
+The skills waiver option is available to Service members who have military commercial driving training and experience but do not have the military Occupational Specialty/Rating for the even exchange option.
 Applicants must have been licensed for at least two years on a military vehicle like the commercial vehicle class they are applying for.
 This option only allows a waiver of the skills testing and does not include the knowledge testing requirement.

 Applicants must also meet the following requirements: